Abarim Publications' online Biblical Hebrew Dictionary

 The assumed root פסס (pss I) isn't used in the Bible but two derivations remain:

-• The masculine noun פס (pas), often thought to denote the flat of the hand or foot.
-In the Bible this noun is only used in conjuncture with a garment (Joseph's tunic - Genesis 37:3, or Tamar's robe - 2 Samuel 13:18), which is then assumed to have reached to the hand palms and the foot soles.
+- The masculine noun פס (pas), often thought to denote the flat of the hand or foot, but note that these body parts also denote the extremities of the limbs they're attached to.
+In the Bible this noun is only used in conjuncture with a garment — Joseph's tunic (Genesis 37:3), Tamar's robe (2 Samuel 13:18) — which is then assumed to have reached to the hand palms and the foot soles.
 Modern translations appear to interpret the spreading conveyed by this verb not so much in the spatial sense but rather in the way it looked; NAS figures that Joseph's tunic was "varicolored," and NIV has "richly ornamented".
 This may make perfect sense in view of this root's other derivative.

 פסס II